Why is this important?

 If you're a British citizen you have an automatic right to reside in the UK, as well as in Ireland, Isle of Man and Channel Islands.
 This is known as the common travel area and you will also be considered to be habitually resident in the UK if you've been living in any of these places.

-If you're planning to move back to the UK and you think you will need benefits and housing straight away, think about how you would cope if you can't meet the conditions of the test.
+If you're planning to move back to the UK and you think you will need means-tested benefits and housing straight away, think about how you would cope if you can't meet the conditions of the HRT for three months or more

-- What to do if you don't have the right to reside
+- What to do if you fail the habitual residence test

 Other useful information